devbooker/flex-landing-page/README.md

 # landing-page
-A landing page to show your company services plan and about.
+A landing page to show your company services plans and about.